leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-27.md

 With in a "m=" section, each candidate (including the default candidate) associated with the data stream is represented by an SDP candidate attribute.

-Prior to nomination, the "c=" line associated with an "m=" section contains the IP address of the default candidate, while the "m=" line contains the port and transport of the default candidate for that "m=" section.
+Prior to nomination, the "c=" line associated with an "m=" section contains the connection address of the default candidate, while the "m=" line contains the port and transport protocol of the default candidate for that "m=" section.

-After nomination, the "c=" line for a given "m=" section contains the IP address of the nominated candidate (the local candidate of the nominated candidate pair) and the "m=" line contains the port and transport corresponding to the nominated candidate for that "m=" section.
+After nomination, the "c=" line for a given "m=" section contains the connection address of the nominated candidate (the local candidate of the nominated candidate pair) and the "m=" line contains the port and transport protocol corresponding to the nominated candidate for that "m=" section.

 ##### 3.2.1.3.
 Username and Password